legal-i/agent-example/README.md

 ## Development
-Make sure to set the secrets correctly:
+Make sure to set the secrets correctly via environment variables or a properties-file:

 ```
 LEGALI_CLIENT_NAME=customer-dev